ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 4a4f53452d48504b452072637074ff4131323847434dff
 ~~~

-This value is directly used as the HPKE `info` parameter.
+This value is used as the HPKE `info` parameter.

-## JSON Example {#json-example}
+## JWE JSON Serialization Example {#json-example}

-Below is an example of a JWE using the JSON Serialization and HPKE JWE Key Encryption:
+Below is an example of a JWE using the JSON Serialization and Key Encryption with HPKE:

 ~~~
-{::include-fold examples/json_example.txt}
+{
+  "protected": "eyJhbGciOiAiSFBLRS0wLUtFIiwgImtpZCI6ICJLaWRGb3JLRSJ9",
+  "ciphertext": "TBD",
+  "recipients": [
+    {
+      "encrypted_key": "TBD",
+      "header": {
+        "ek": "TBD"
+      }
+    }
+  ]
+}
 ~~~

-The keys used for this example are in {{keys-used}}.
+The key used for this example is in {{ke-key}}.

 # Producing and Consuming JWEs

 Sections 5.1 (Message Encryption) and 5.2 (Message Decryption) of {{RFC7516}}
-are replaced by the following sections.
+are replaced by the following sections,
+which add processing rules for using the Integrated Encryption Key Management Mode.

 ## Message Encryption {#encryption}